micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/service/services.md

 }
 ```

-Note that it is neccesary to cast each message to the expected type
+Note that it is necessary to cast each message to the expected type

 Once the service and the executor are initialized, the service callback must be added to the executor in order to process incoming requests once the executor is spinning: